Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

-One of the main results of \cite{liu2021risks} is that aggregate cryptocurrency returns have insignificant exposures to the returns of traditional asset classes, such as equities, bonds, commodities, and foreign exchanges.
-In other words, the correlation between the aggregate cryptocurrency returns and those of traditional asset classes are low.
-Fact 2 revisits this finding.
-We show that there is a rising correlation with the U.S. stock market.

-\textbf{Table \ref{tab:tab1_sumstats}}, Panel B, reports correlations of aggregate cryptocurrency returns with those of major asset classes.
-In the pre-2020 sample, correlations with equities, corporate bonds, government bonds, commodities, gold, and the dollar are all statistically insignificant, confirming the earlier findings of \cite{liu2021risks}.
-In contrast, in the post-2020 sample, aggregate cryptocurrency returns become significantly correlated with equities (37\%), commodities (27\%), gold (18\%), and corporate bonds (13\%) at the 5\% level.
-The correlation with the dollar index is negative (-10\%) and significant at the 10\% level.
-Government bonds remain the only asset class with no significant link.
+A complementary change concerns diversification. \textbf{Table \ref{tab:tab1_sumstats}}, Panel B, reports correlations between the coin market return and major asset classes.
+In the pre-2020 period, correlations with traditional assets are small and statistically insignificant, consistent with \cite{liu2021risks}.
+In the post-2020 period, correlations rise sharply---most notably with global equities, increasing from 1\% pre-2020 to 39\% post-2020---and the coin market also becomes significantly correlated with commodities (27\%), high-yield bonds (24\%), government bonds (13\%), and gold (18\%).

-The most striking change is the correlation with the U.S. stock market, which rises from only 2\% before 2020 to 37\% afterwards.
-This substantial increase is an important indicator that cryptocurrencies have become more integrated with equity markets.
 We also document a significant post-2020 correlation with changes in expected inflation (31\%), measured as the first difference in the yield differential between nominal and inflation-indexed U.S. Treasury bonds with 10-year maturity.
 Since this measure incorporates an inflation risk premium, the result may reflect the same underlying risk component that drives the stronger comovement between cryptocurrencies and equities in recent years.
-In our view, this link with expected inflation is important, as it provides empirical evidence on the original motivation of cryptocurrencies as assets designed to hedge against the inflationary risks of government printing money.

-The increase in correlation between the cryptocurrency market and traditional asset classes has been documented in recent studies, for example, \cite{dong2023tracing} and \cite{jiang2025financialization}.
+The increase in correlation between the cryptocurrency market and traditional asset classes has been documented in recent studies, for example, \cite*{dong2023tracing} and \cite{jiang2025financialization}.
 Several mechanisms are proposed to explain this phenomenon, including monetary policy, retail investor trading, and financialization.
-The literature has yet to reach a consensus on the cause of this important shift in the return dynamics of the cryptocurrency market.
+The literature has yet to reach a consensus on the cause of this important shift in the return dynamics of the cryptocurrency market.\footnote{Results are similar using a broad U.S. stock market index such as the S\&P 500 (2\% pre-2020; 37\% post-2020), while correlations with U.S. government bonds (rather than global government bonds) remain insignificant in the post-2020 period.}